bgao-vt/website/content/home/teaching.md

 Undergraduate-level:

+* "Artificial Intelligence" (Spring 2020, in English, at Lancaster Univ.
+College)
-* "Embedded Systems" (Fall 2019, in English, at Lancaster Univ.
+* "Embedded Systems" (Spring 2020, in English, at Lancaster Univ.
 College)
 * "Training for Computational Thinking" (Spring 2018, in Chinese)

 Graduate-level: